pachyderm/docs/content/2.3.x/deploy-manage/deploy/aws-deploy-pachyderm.md

 | *Database name* | In the *Database options* section, enter Pachyderm's Database name (We are using `pachyderm` in this example.) and click *Create database* to create your PostgreSQL service.
 Your instance is running. <br>Warning: If you do not specify a database name, Amazon RDS does not create a database.|

-!!!
-Warning "One last step"
+{{% notice warning %}}
+One Last Step

 Once your instance is created:

 - If you plan to deploy a standalone cluster (i.e., if you do not plan to register your cluster with a separate [enterprise server](../../enterprise/auth/enterprise-server/setup.md), you will need to create a second database named "dex" in your RDS instance for Pachyderm's authentication service.
 Note that the database **must be named `dex`**.
 Read more about [dex on PostgreSQL in Dex's documentation](https://dexidp.io/docs/storage/#postgres).
 This second database is not needed when your cluster is managed by an enterprise server.
 - Additionally, create a new user account and **grant it full CRUD permissions to both `pachyderm` and (when applicable) `dex` databases**.
 Read about managing PostgreSQL users and roles in this [blog](https://aws.amazon.com/blogs/database/managing-postgresql-users-and-roles/).
 Pachyderm will use the same username to connect to `pachyderm` as well as to `dex`.
+{{% /notice %}}

 ### Update your values.yaml
 Once your databases have been created, add the following fields to your Helm values: